Article Table Of Contents

-Before we even started to collect data, we had to answer a tough question: Is it fair to pit Nashville with a population of 629,113 against Tellico Plains with a population of 900?
+Before we even started to collect data, we had to answer a tough question: Is it fair to pit cities with populations over 100,000 against places with a population of 18?

 We firmly decided no, that just isn't fair.

-We decided, no matter how much anyone loves their small town, the best places have more of everything and therefore you need to have over 5,000 people to truly be “the best”.
+We then decided, no matter how much anyone loves their town, the best cities to live in Tennessee have more of everything and therefore you need to have over 5,000 people to truly be 'the best'.

-How We Calculated The Best Place To Live in Tennessee
+How We Calculated The Best Cities To Live In Tennessee

 Now that we had our set of cities, it was time to rank them.

-We ranked each place across a number of criteria from one to 104, with one being the best.
+We ranked each place in Tennessee across a number of criteria from one to 91, with one being the best.

 The criteria we looked at were: